Dhanish-27/Dhanish-27/README.md

 # 💫 About Me:
-Hi there! 👋 I'm Dhanish<br>About Me<br>I’m a passionate Developer with expertise in Web dev/ML.
+Hi there! 👋 I'm Dhanish<br>About Me<br>I’m a passionate Developer with expertise in Fullstack Development and Software Testing.
 I thrive on creating efficient, scalable, and innovative solutions.
 I enjoy tackling complex problems and learning new technologies.<br>

 ## 🌐 Socials: